neurosnap/starfx/README.md

 - If a child task is halted or raises exception, it propagates error up the task tree
 - An exception can be caught (e.g. `try`/`catch`) at any point in the task tree
-- Supervisor tasks are designed to monitor task health (and automatically recover in many cases)

 # what is a supervisor task?